codeAbinash/scroll-observer/README.md

 ![Image](https://img.shields.io/github/license/codeabinash/scroll-observer)

 ## Introduction
-ScrollObserver A JavaScript library to animate easily elements on scroll into view.
+ScrollObserver A lightweight⚡(less than 1KB) JavaScript library to animate easily elements on scroll into view.
 ## How it works
 When a DOM element is onscreen it adds `shown` class to it and when offscreen removes that `shown` class.
 ## How to use